 Common Stock-The Company suspended dividends on its class A common stock beginning with the second quarter of 2020.
 Payment of common dividends was previously subject to certain restrictions under the terms of the corporate credit facility, which was terminated in July 2021.
-The Company continues to monitor its financial performance and liquidity position, and as economic conditions improve, the Company will reevaluate its dividend policy.
+The Company continues to monitor its financial performance and liquidity position, and will reevaluate its dividend policy as conditions improve.

-Preferred Stock-At June 30, 2021, the Company's outstanding preferred stock, totaling \$1.03 billion in liquidation preference, bears a weighted average dividend rate of 7.165% per annum, with aggregate cash distributions of \$18.5 million per guarter.
+Preferred Stock-After redeeming Series G preferred stock in August 2021 and incorporating a partial redemption of Series H preferred stock that will settle in November 2021, our outstanding preferred stock is expected to total \$883.5 million in liquidation preference, bearing a weighted average dividend rate of 7.135% per annum, with aggregate dividend payments of \$15.8 million per guarter.